 First off, I'll tell you what I see that the CLS cant do.
 They can't reproduce that sharp edge that the more adventurous alternative and "experimental" is meant to convey.
 The more intended distortion, fuzz, and complex cuts I listen to just seem to fall apart and want to hide.
 The sawing electric guitars with wild reverb translate well at sedate volumes but turn up the amps to where those cuts should be at home just inspires cringing.
 As Brad described and I fully agree, these are not "in your face" speakers.

 Now what they can do is truely awesome.
 Each speaker fills out more than the Vantage does both outboard and inboard.
 I only had to move the speakers once and that was to spread them about 2 feet further than the Vantages to get what I consider a truly phenomenal stage width.
 With the Vantages I had a compromise in width where in order to get a decent pan from speaker to speaker the outboard extention had to suffer and visa versa.
 Not so with the CLS. again, Whoa!
 Complete wall to wall and beyond stage width AND a completely seamless pan from speaker to speaker.
-Very, very nice.:p
+Very, very nice.

 Now the more raucous cuts I listen to may have me turning a little annoyed but the more sedate and deep, rich cuts definitely have more information in them.
 I've even noticed fade-outs are more detailed and prolonged than what the Vantages were giving me.
-And, Ahh, the girls :p. they just sound so nice on these speakers.
+And, Ahh, the girls

 The Vantages, being tuned and such give me more of what I want, or should I say more of what I expect while the CLS's give me something new to think about.
 If I were to make a metaphor about the two, I'd say the Vantages are like a completely modern glass architecture building, with chrome and shiny sparse details, and all the modern amenities the 21st century has to offer.
 The CLS"s are the old castle, the huge Japanese timber frame barn with a humongous fireplace and bearskin rugs.
 Each edifice has it's own charm and best use, but they are not the same, neither one good nor bad.